Invoice Factoring Resources

 Of course, if there is too much debt incurred, it could breach an existing debt covenant, either reducing subsequent access to capital or resulting in a credit downgrade.

 Invoice factoring remains a relatively unknown option, sometimes with a negative connotation attached.
 There is still the perception that if a company chooses to begin factoring invoices it is somehow in a dire financial condition.
 We argue that factoring can actually improve your financial condition.
 As an asset sale and not a loan, factoring is a debt-free option to raise capital.
-Factoring accounts receivable may also improve your company’s bottom line.
+Factoring accounts receivable may also provide the net working capital to improve your company’s bottom line.

 Invoice Factoring Companies